pjh68/pjh68.github.io/_posts/2019-11-28-Noise and the developers.md

 I still maintain that headphones are a physical/cultural equivalent of a code smell.
 Yes, there are times it is best to block the world out and make a very deliberate signal of DND (alas, headphones aren’t universally recognized as this).

 Of course there are exception.
 Individual preference may vary.
-Some people are way more sensitive to external stimulus than others, or mayhave tinitus.
+Some people are way more sensitive to external stimulus than others, or may have tinnitus.
 So I’m not proposing a ban on headphones.
 But if you *have* to wear them to get *anything* done then there are probably some major acoustic and/or cultural challenges with your work environment.

 I would argue that if everyone is wearing headphones then you’ve lost the benefits of the office.
 Consider going fully remote.